vibhuagrawal14/blog/_posts/2021-08-04-geospatial-nearest-neighbor-search.md

 comments: false
 ---

-Say you have a list of locations with latitude and longitude information, and you want to query this data for nearest-neighbors.
-Maybe you want to find all restaurants in a 10 km radius.
-Or maybe you are advertising a job opening for New York but you want to publish it to nearby cities as well.
-Or maybe you want to ____.
+Say you have a list of locations with their corresponding latitudes and longitudes, and you want to put this data to use.
+Maybe you are a food delivery service that wants to find all Korean restaurants in a 10 kilometer radius.
+Or maybe you are advertising a job opening in New York but you want to publish it to nearby cities as well.
+Or maybe you are a dating app that wants to calculate the distance between potential matches to an absurd degree of accuracy.[^1]

 While it is very tempting to use the latitude/longitude data as coordinates in a 2-D space and use the L2-norm to compute the "distance" between two locations, the approach fails due to three reasons:

 1. **The earth is not flat**: While it is reasonable to consider the Earth to be flat for short distances, its curvature causes noticeable errors in any distance measurements over a few kilometers.
-2. **Equal distances in the geo-coordinate space may or may not be equal in real life**: The distance required to move 1&deg; along the equator is much larger than the distance required to move 1&deg; near the North Pole due to the curvature of the earth  (*Figure 1*).
+2. **Equal distances in the geo-coordinate space may or may not be equal in the physical world**: The distance required to move 1&deg; along the equator is much larger than the distance required to move 1&deg; near the North Pole due to the curvature of the earth  (*Figure 1*).
 This makes querying for nearest-neighbors unreliable as some points that may appear to be far away in latitude/longitude coordinate space may actually be closer in real life.
 3. **Latitude/longitude are not continuous at the boundaries of the geo-coordinate space**: Latitude/longitude values _jump_ at the prime meridian from +180&deg; to -180&deg; resulting in wrong distance calculations.
 Similar problems are faced at the North and South Poles where "stepping-over" the poles results in wildly different longitude values.

-In this article, we look at a method to compute the distance between two points on the surface of the Earth and extend it to query a geospatial dataset for nearest neighbors.
+<mark style="background-color: lightpink">In this article, we look at a method to compute the distance between two points on the surface of the Earth and extend it to query a geospatial dataset for nearest neighbors.</mark>

 &nbsp;